When hip pain stops you from doing what you enjoy, it’s time to find a treatment that helps you regain function and get back to life.

 Diagnosis of hip injuries

 Athletes and active individuals may describe pain differently because of the variety of ranges of motion and muscle forces each may use.
-During evaluation of your hip, diverse maneuvers and arcs of motion are performed to better gauge the symptomatic areas.
-X-rays and advanced imaging of the hip, including CT (computed tomography) and MRI (magnetic resonance imaging) scans, are used to detect structural abnormalities, labral tears and other cartilage damage in the hip.
+We want to understand where you’ve been with your condition, what you’ve done to manage it, what your limitations are and the affect your condition has on the quality of your everyday life.
+Our initial patient evaluation starts with a detailed history, review of prior treatment records and physical examination.
+During the evaluation of your hip, diverse maneuvers and arcs of motion are performed to better gauge the symptomatic areas.
+X-rays and advanced imaging of the hip, including CT (computed tomography) and MRI (magnetic resonance imaging) scans, are used to detect structural abnormalities, labral tears and other cartilage damage.

 Nonsurgical treatments for injuries of the hip